South-central China, China: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C and I. Ensure that you find the correct kind.
-The vast majority of adapters available are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types A, C and I. Ensure that you choose the right kind.
+Many adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most countries.

 February

-February in South-central China is brisk.
+February in South-central China is pretty cool.
 The average overnight temperatures in the area are in the high 30s F (single digits C).
-It tends to rain occasionally.
+It tends to rain once in a while.

 What to wear/what to pack: